 SAN FRANCISCO, Sept.
 18, 2019—As students all over the country are settling back into school, Common Sense is releasing The Homework Gap: Teacher Perspectives on Closing the Digital Divide, a nationwide survey of teachers revealing troubling evidence of the continuing "homework gap," a divide between students who have home broadband internet access and students who do not.
 The survey shows that students in lower-income schools continue to miss out on opportunities for learning that will help set them up for success because their teachers are less likely to assign homework requiring digital tools.

-"As long as the homework gap persists, teachers cannot prepare the students of today for the jobs of tomorrow," said James Steyer, CEO of Common Sense.
+"As long as the homework gap persists, teachers cannot prepare the students of today for the jobs of tomorrow," said James Steyer, founder and CEO of Common Sense.
 "We cannot afford to shortchange lower-income students and students of color, simply because of a lack of broadband and computer access at home.
 State and federal policymakers must push for critical changes so all kids can succeed."

 “Today, homework and high-speed internet service go hand-in-hand.
 But as this report makes clear, too many students are struggling because they lack the broadband access they need to complete nightly schoolwork, said Federal Communications Commissioner Jessica Rosenworcel.
 “This homework gap is the cruelest part of our new digital divide.
 So this report is a welcome contribution to the effort to fix it.
 We need to make this a national imperative.
 Because if we want every student to have a fair shot at digital age success, we must ensure that no child is left offline.”